th-in-gs/SwitchDualShockAdapter/doc/Log 2.md

 ## Getting V-USB

 Let's get V-USB.
+There's been a bit of development and bug fixing since the last official release (in 2012!), so I'm going to use the latest code from [the V-USB GitHub repo](https://github.com/obdev/v-usb).

 To us software engineers, the way embedded folks distribute libraries is a little odd.
 The traditional way is to download a [release from the web site](https://www.obdev.at/products/vusb/download.html), unzip it, and just copy the `usbdrv` folder into your project!

-There's been a bit of development and bug fixing since the last official release (in 2012!), so I'm going to use the latest code from [the V-USB GitHub repo](https://github.com/obdev/v-usb).
-We'll still need to embed it in our project and edit some config files manually though.
+Worse, if you want to use the automatic clock calibration (as we are for that 12.8MHz clock we haven't yet got working), yuou need to move some files around.

-In a PlatformIO project, you can just put libraries into the 'lib' folder that PlatformIO already created for you, so what we need to do is copy the `usbdrv` folder from the V-USB repo into `lib`.
-Note that's the `usbdrv` subfolder not the top-level of the V-USB repo!
+In a PlatformIO project, you can just put libraries into the 'lib' folder that PlatformIO already created for you.
+Unfortunatly we can't just add V-USB as-is as a subdirectory there, because most of the files we need are in the `usbdrv` directory, and there's a bunch of stuff we _don't_ want in the V-USB repo too.

+So, what I am going to do is put the V-USB directory at the top-level of my project, and symlink the files we really need into place in our lib directory.
+That way, we can get things compiling cleanly without changing the V-USB folders in any way.

-I'm already using Git to manage my prohject, so I'm going to use `git subtree` in a slightly convoluted manner:
+I'm already using Git to manage my project, so I'm going to use `git subtree` to make the directory:

 ```
 jamie@Jamies-Air ~/D/SwitchControllerAdapter (main)> git remote add -f v-usb https://github.com/obdev/v-usb